 And, after running the aforesaid command, we’ll see the Data output of the Provided command, which shows all of the details about the PostgreSQL version currently in use, as shown in the image below:

-After learning how to connect to a PostgreSQL Database Server using pgAdmin4, we’ll learn how to connect to a PostgreSQL Database Server using SQL Shell (psql).
+After learning how to backup and restore PostgreSQL Database Server using pgAdmin 4, we’ll learn how to connect to a PostgreSQL Database Server using SQL Shell (psql).

 Step 7: Connecting Database with pgAdmin